-Another choice to hire web developer is to hire a generalist who can do everything, a so-called full-stack developer.
-These are jacks of all trades who are able to build complete websites from scratch including design, implementation and coding.
+Another choice to hire a web developer is to hire a generalist who can do everything, a so-called full-stack developer.
+These are jacks of all trades who are able to build complete websites from scratch including design, implementation, and coding.
 While their knowledge is not always as deep in every field as that of the specialists, they are still able to produce the results you want.

 While full-stack developers can be more expensive, they require less coordination.
 Consequently, it can speed up the process and save you money.

-Freelance vs Full-time
+Freelance vs Full-Time

-Finally, when looking for a web developer, the question is whether to work with a freelancer or hire somebody full time.
+Finally, when looking for a web developer, the question is whether to work with a freelancer or hire somebody full-time.
 This depends on the details of your project.

 If you only have a one-off job, working with a freelancer is often good enough.
-You agree on the time frame, price and delivery, they create the website and you take over from there.
+You agree on the time frame, price, and delivery, they create the website and you take over from there.
 Plus, you can hire them again if you need any changes.

 This is the usual arrangement with mostly static websites or sites that don’t need a lot of upkeep.
 It’s also an ideal way if you plan on doing the day-to-day running of your website yourself.